hejtmy/iEEG-referencing-freiburg/readme.md

 settings = struct()
 settings.channels = 64
 settings.outcome = 'matrix'
-selectmatrix(data, settings) % bad style - doesn't raise erors and warning and needs high control on the selectmatrix function side.
+selectmatrix(data, settings) % BAD style - doesn't raise erors and warning and needs high control on the selectmatrix function side.
 Also, can lead to settings definitions far away from the function which reduces reading flow selectmatrix(data, 'channels', 64, 'outcome', 'matrix') % better - clear what it does, can be easilly controlled in the function
 ```
 - naming should be preserved throughout functions if possible (if one function accepts "header" as parameter, the passing script should also pass in header variable)